alam-r7/LE-Bulk_User_Mgmt/README.md

 Getting Started
 ==================================
 After you've created settings.ini with all of the accounts that you're hoping to manage via CLI.
 You can run:
 python bulk_user_mgmt.py build

 This will build text files for you, with the current list of users for each account, for the accounts given in settings.ini.
 The files will be output as Your_Account1.txt, Your_Account2.txt, Your_Account3.txt, etc, so they can be easily modified.
+Users should be d

 Usage
 ===========================================